 Use your Student ID of Friday Games:

 Thank you for reading.
-If your a regular at Miller Park, post your best Miller Park tips in the comments section.
+If you’re a regular at Miller Park, post your best Miller Park tips in the comments section.